The top 10 luxury yacht builders

 Blohm+Voss builds large custom motor and sailing yachts that are both beautiful and technically challenging.
-Their shipyard in Hamburg spans 421,000m2, and offers seven docks up to 351m in length and 59m in width, accommodating the build, refit and maintenance of luxury superyachts.
+Its shipyard in Hamburg spans 421,000m2, and offers seven docks up to 351m in length and 59m in width, accommodating the build, refit and maintenance of luxury superyachts.

 Blohm+Voss can currently lay claim to constructing the world’s second and third largest private superyachts - M/Y Eclipse (162.5m) and M/Y Dubai (162m), and has worked on the 119m superyacht Motor Yacht A (pictured), which is considered to be one of the finest yachts on the water.

 Christensen is among the world’s leading composite fibreglass specialists, with a fleet made up of full and semi-customised superyachts ranging from 35 to 50 metres LOA.
-Their state-of-the-art shipyard facility in Vancouver, Washington covers almost 180,000sqm and includes a seven-acre marina.
+Its state-of-the-art shipyard facility in Vancouver, Washington covers almost 180,000sqm and includes a seven-acre marina.

 Proving bigger isn’t necessarily better, Christensen offers capabilities to build yachts up to 50m in length, with 35 superyachts currently in its fleet, including 50m motor yachts Casino Royale and Silver Lining (pictured).
 The shipyard is also working to open what it brands to be the largest yacht facility in the Americas at Lake Tellic, Tennessee in coming years, which will facilitate superyacht builds from 50 to 70m LOA.

 The home of full-custom superyachts, Feadship is one of the few shipyards worldwide that works to create completely custom yachts, and has worked with superyacht owners since the 19th century to create one-off luxury motor yachts that are truly unique.

 Feadship currently has four shipyard facilities in the Netherlands, with expansion underway at its Amsterdam facility in Western Harbour to offer the ability to build motor yachts as long as 160m with a generous beam measurement.
 To date, there are over 250 Feadship yachts in navigation, including 79m M/Y Venus, 83.5m M/Y Savannah (pictured), 99m M/Y Madame Gu and 101.5m M/Y Symphony.